Chart Color Schemes

 Employment

-Leonay has a skilled workforce with an unemployment rate of 1.9% as of June 2025, based on AreaSearch aggregation of statistical area data.
-This is below Greater Sydney's rate of 4.2%.
+Leonay has a skilled workforce with an unemployment rate of 1.8% as of September 2025, according to AreaSearch's aggregation of statistical area data.
+It has 1,434 residents in work, which is below Greater Sydney's unemployment rate of 4.2%.

-Workforce participation in Leonay is 66.9%, compared to Greater Sydney's 60.0%.
-Key industries of employment among residents are construction, health care & social assistance, and education & training.
+Workforce participation in Leonay is higher at 66.9%, compared to Greater Sydney's 60.0%.
+The key industries of employment among Leonay's residents are construction, health care & social assistance, and education & training.
 Construction stands out with employment levels at 1.6 times the regional average.
 However, professional & technical services are under-represented, with only 6.3% of Leonay's workforce compared to Greater Sydney's 11.5%.

-Over the 12 months to June 2025, labour force levels decreased by 2.3%, alongside a 2.3% employment decline, leaving unemployment broadly flat.
-This contrasts with Greater Sydney where employment grew by 2.6%, labour force expanded by 2.9%, and unemployment rose slightly.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Leonay's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, according to a simple weighting extrapolation for illustrative purposes.
+Over the 12 months to September 2025, labour force levels decreased by 4.3%, alongside a 4.0% employment decline, causing unemployment to fall by 0.4 percentage points in Leonay.
+This contrasts with Greater Sydney where employment grew by 2.1% and unemployment rose by 0.2 percentage points.
+As of 25-Nov-25, NSW employment contracted by 0.03%, with the state unemployment rate at 3.9%.
+National employment forecasts from Jobs and Skills Australia project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Leonay's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment